djhmateer/hugo-quickstart/content/posts/14 westy12.md

 This is one of my favourite beers to drink!
 It is a bit cloudy, but like a dessert in a glass.
 Beautiful.
 And very strong.

+## 1 year later

+By far the best beer I've brewed!!!
+Only 3 bottles left.. time to make more more :-)